ewrogers/SleepHunter4/docs/src/user-interface/spell-target.md

 This is used when a spell does not require a target, such as a self-only or group spell.

+The `Mouse Offset X/Y` has no effect here.

 **NOTE:** This option cannot be selected, it is automatically selected when the spell does not require a target.

 ## Self